project-forth-works/project-forth-works/Sensors/Measuring-distance/readme.md

   Set the output low.

 Function: DISTANCE  ( -- distance )
-  Give 10 µsec. pulse in the trigger output
+  Give 10 Âµsec. pulse in the trigger output
   Wait until the echo input goes high
   Initialise a counter
   Increase counter in a loop until echo goes low again